fusiongyro/lbac/tutor7.md

 which is built around the idea of a state machine.
 The idea is to use the simplest parsing technique needed for the job.

 There is another, more practical reason for separating scanner from parser.
 We like to think of the input source file as a stream of characters, which we process right to left without backtracking.
 In practice that isn't possible.
-Almost every language has certain keywords such as  IF,  WHILE, and END.
+Almost every language has certain keywords such as `IF`, `WHILE`, and `END`.
 As I mentioned earlier, we can't really know whether a given character string is a keyword, until we've reached the end of it, as defined by a space or other delimiter.
-So  in  that sense, we MUST  save  the  string long enough to find out whether we have a keyword or not.
+So in that sense, we _must_ save the string long enough to find out whether we have a keyword or not.
 That's a limited form of backtracking.

 So the structure of a conventional compiler involves splitting up the functions of  the  lower-level and higher-level parsing.
 The